mmesh/docs/docs/legal/privacy/cookies-policy.md

 ### Interpretation

 The words of which the initial letter is capitalized have meanings defined under the following conditions.
-The following definitions shall have the same meaning regardless of whether they appear in singular or in plural.
+The following definitions shall have the same meaning regardless of whether they appear in singular or plural.

 ### Definitions